Application submissions for this award are now closed.

 APPLICATIONS OPEN: January 23, 2023

 SUBMISSION DEADLINE: March 17 by 11:59 PM

 REACH Equity Research Scholars Development Program is intended to support early-stage investigators (trainees, postdoctoral students) who are interested in conducting health disparities research broadly related to the REACH Equity theme.
 The center’s theme is to address racial and ethnic disparities in health by developing and testing interventions that improve the quality of patient-centered care in the clinical encounter.

-We plan to fund awards of up to $5,000 each for a one or two year project (project length proposed by applicant based on project needs).
+We plan to fund awards of up to 2 awards of $5,000 each for a one or two-year project (project length proposed by the applicant based on project needs).
 Proposals may include expansion of ongoing or currently funded work of the mentor or small stand-alone project.

 Examples of responsive proposals include but are not limited to: